adam-hanna/goal-seek/README.md

 ## Usage

-The package exports two error types, the function parameter type and one function, `goalSeek` as a default export:
+The package exports three error types, the function parameter type and one function, `goalSeek` as a default export:

 ```typescript
 export const IsNanError = TypeError('resulted in NaN');